amdegroot/deepgenres.torch/README.md

 # deepgenres.torch
 A deep learning method for automatically labeling songs by genre using Torch.
-The primary reason for creating this was to become more familiar with the audio field within deep learning.
+The primary reason for creating this was to become more familiar with audio deep learning.

 ## Architecture
 <img align="center" src = "https://github.com/amdegroot/deepgenres.torch/blob/master/doc/network.png" height = 200/>